Minor in Criminal Justice

 Hands-on Activities

-The Minor in Criminal Justice at Fort Hays State University offers numerous hands-on activities that enhance learning and provide practical experience.
-Students can intern with legal firms, court services, non-profit organizations, and local and federal law enforcement agencies.
-These internships offer valuable insights into the day-to-day operations of criminal justice professionals and provide students with opportunities to apply their knowledge in real-world settings.
+The Minor in Criminal Justice incorporates a wide range of hands-on learning opportunities that enrich students' academic experience and provide real-world application.
+Students have the option to complete internships with law firms, court services, non-profit organizations, and local or federal law enforcement agencies.
+These internships offer firsthand exposure to the daily responsibilities of criminal justice professionals and allow students to apply classroom knowledge in practical settings.

 What You’ll Learn: